21-Coding/React.Fundamentals-/README.md

-* As a user, I want to see a list/menu of all available kegs.
-For each keg, I want to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store).
+* As a user, I want to see a list/menu of all available items.
+For each item, I want to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store).